How Do I Apply to the MPH Program?

 The program will verify the grade of B or better by reviewing the applicant’s official transcript.

-Send TOEFL scores by selecting code 5688 for “SOPHAS in Massachusetts.”
+- Official TOEFL or IELTS scores - For international applicants only, send TOEFL scores by selecting code 5688 for "SOPHAS in Massachusetts."

 IELTS cannot send scores directly to SOPHAS.
 Instead, manually enter unofficial IELTS scores in your SOPHAS application and mail official IELTS score report to: